Azure/azure-workload-identity/README.md

-# AAD Pod Managed Identity
+# Azure AD Workload Identity

-AAD Pod Managed Identity is the next iteration of [AAD Pod Identity][1] that enables Kubernetes applications to access Azure cloud resources securely with [Azure Active Directory][2] based on annotated [service accounts][3].
+Azure AD Workload Identity is the next iteration of [AAD Pod Identity][1] that enables Kubernetes applications to access Azure cloud resources securely with [Azure Active Directory][2] based on annotated [service accounts][3].

 ## Quick Start

-Check out the AAD Pod Managed Identity [Quick Start][4] to create your first application with .
+Check out the Azure AD Workload Identity [Quick Start][4] to create your first application with .

 ## Overview